 Home automation apps are going to take a sharp turn straight into the future.
 All automation technology will get better at the jobs they already do and predicting what needs to happen next.

 In the realm of household technology, however, we already have the means to make almost everything automated.
 From creating shopping lists to regulating room temperatures to choosing what new show to watch, technology already has your back.
 The prediction is that the automation will not only get better but will also completely change the way we live.
-Wearable technology and voice commands are only the tip of the iceberg with 2019’s momentum.

 Google vs. Amazon

 A rather large part of automation happening in the home comes down to voice recognition software.
 Already, we can verbally ask our devices to play a particular song, walk us through a recipe we haven’t tried or even buy things.
 Some have gone a step further to double as fire detectors or speaker systems.
 Whatever people are using them for, two big-name companies are on the vanguard of the entire market: Google and Amazon.

 Google Home and Amazon Alexa are both devices that’ll get you more or less the same results, just from competing companies with different marketing techniques and prices.
 Because they’re so competitive, their advertising game has to be on point almost all the time.
 For instance, Google didn’t make an official announcement for its virtual assistant but instead put ads for the technology all over Las Vegas to get the word out.